Single Case versus Portfolio Litigation Funding

 The AxiaFunder platform is set up to enable investors to review details of each case available for litigation investment and make their own choices on how many and which ones to invest in, depending on their own individual return requirements and tolerance for risk.

 Hence, with AxiaFunder, litigation investors in the UK can not only participate in the attractive returns available from investing in lawsuits for the first time, but by spreading their investment across a number of legal claims, can potentially maximise their gains while, at the same time, reducing the probability of negative returns.
+For more information, please review our Portfolio Case Simulator.
 With AxiaFunder’s unique litigation case funding model, investors are always in the driving seat.

-Below is a link to a short (2 min) video on the AxiaFunder website that also demonstrates how the AxiaFunder litigation funding platform enables investors to diversify their risk when gaining exposure to this exciting new asset class.
+The video Why Litigation Funding Can Be Attractive on our Homepage demonstrates how the AxiaFunder litigation funding platform enables investors to diversify their risk when gaining exposure to this exciting new asset class.

 - Risks for investors in litigation funding | AxiaFunder

 - Back the suits who are bankrolling disputes

 - Catalysing class actions using litigation funding

 - Litigation funding and access to justice

 - Financial Thing: Q&A with AxiaFunder